zaboople/techknow/k8s-kubernetes/General.md

     spec:
         [all the config crud]
 ```
-* SPECIAL NOTE: Dash in yaml *
+SPECIAL NOTE - Dash in yaml: The dash indicates the start of a member of a list of things.
+Here

-The dash indicates the start of a member of a list of things
+we have foo as a list with two elements, each element being a map with two members:
 ```
     foo:
     - bar: swangle